mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 # Draw a Tree on Canvas with XY Coordinates

-A detailed design, development, and recursion analysis to draw a tree data structure with HTML Canvas and TypeScript are given from the solutions-tree feature implemented into the 2DP Repsymo Solver for the machine replacement model from the operations research field.
+A detailed design, development, and recursion analysis to draw a tree data structure with HTML Canvas and TypeScript are given from the solutions' tree feature implemented into the 2DP Repsymo Solver for the machine replacement model from the operations research field.

 ## Original MRM Problem

 The **Machine Replacement Model (MRM)** is a deterministic dynamic programming model from operations research.
-It states that you have a machine with an initial age.
-You have a number of decision years to know what to do with that machine.
+It states that we have a machine with an initial age.
+We have a number of decision years to know what to do with that machine.
 Then, for each decision year, there are two options: **keep** the machine and pay maintenance (**K**), or **replace** the machine with a new one (**R**).
 All the possible outcomes starting from the first decision year can be visually represented as a tree that grows on the horizontal axis or the same, the independent variable (decision year).

-The first solutions-tree version depicted below was made with HTML, CSS, and the DOM API (`div` elements).
+The first solutions' tree version depicted below was made with HTML, CSS, and the DOM API (`div` elements).
 That version can be found at [EP: MRM](https://github.com/tobiasbriones/machine-replacement-model---ep)[^1].
 It's recommended to check it out to understand the problem better and get